 (May 2023 - 14 mins)

 Professor Snyder defines oligarchy as rule by a wealthy elite that undermines democratic institutions.
-In this vain, he explores how crises and historical myths are used to justify concentrated power, connecting American and Russian political structures through this lens.
+He explores how crises and historical myths are used to justify concentration of power, drawing parallels between America’s and Russia’s degraded media environments and extreme social inequality.

 (May 2023 - 16 mins)